HTTP5214-Winter2023/Team_Boilerplate/stephenf/stephenfLogs.md

 ## Meeting
 SCRUM MASTER: Ka Wing Chan
 Note taker: Ka Wing Chan
 This week, we worked on integrating ChatGPT into our page.
-Finally we successfully integrate a ChatGPT template by using python.
-Besides, we also found another template for Node.js.
+Finally we successfully integrated a ChatGPT template using python.
+Besides, we also found another template using Node.js.
 If we successfully integrate it, we can generate HTML/CSS template for any pages.
 Then, we discussed how to make use of the templates to build our boilerplate webpage.
 Apart from the ChatGPT, we were also making a boilerplate webpage using HTML/CSS.

 Our goal next week is to finish our boilerplate webpage and ask our classmates to user test our page.